What Is a Pterygium?

 It is recommended that you wear your eye shield for two weeks when sleeping following your pterygium treatment in Lake Worth, FL.
 During your follow-up, any additional care will be addressed.

-How long will the vision be blurry after pterygium removal?
+How long will my vision be blurry after pterygium removal?

 Your vision might be blurry for several weeks following your pterygium treatment.
 This is because the cornea is changing shape, which could result in a change in the prescription of your eye.
 It can settle on its own, but it is important to keep track of it so that you can make changes in your glasses prescription if needed.